aladdinpersson/Machine-Learning-Collection/README.md

 # Machine Learning Collection
 In this repository I will be uploading machine learning algorithms implemented in Python.
-I try to make them as clear as possible, for some I have done video explanations on youtube and derivations on my blog.
+I try to make the code as clear as possible, for some I have done video explanations on youtube and derivations on my blog.

-:white_check_mark: If the algorithm is tested  \
+:white_check_mark:: If the algorithm is tested  \
 :small_red_triangle: If the algorithm is untested  \
 :scroll: Link to Blogpost  \
 :tv: Link to Video